-For an annexe property, the use becomes critical and whether it is classed as an “incidental” or “ancillary” use (just another room in the house or self-contained).
+The proposed use of an annexe is important in determining whether it is classed as ‘incidental’ or ‘ancillary’ use (just another room in the house or self-contained).

-The definitions and arguments surrounding “incidental” and “ancillary” are complex and obtaining professional advice before undertaking any work are vital.
+The definitions and arguments that determine whether an annexe is incidental or ancillary are complex, so obtaining professional advice before undertaking any work is vital.

-At Plande, we are able to assist with your annexe or outbuilding projects and can guide you through the process, advising of the options and limitations as well as managing the application, or Lawful Development Certificate process.
+At Plande, we assist with your annexe or outbuilding projects and can guide you through the process.
+We advise on options and limitations, as well as managing the application.